storesafe/cordova-sqlite-storage/README.md

 ## Known issues

-- using web workers is currently not supported and known to be broken on Android
+- Using web workers is currently not supported and known to be broken on Android.
+- Does not work with the PhoneGap Build Hydration feature.

 ## Other limitations